Brazilian Space Agency: Southern Cross program

 The VLS Epsilon launcher is a heavy-weight rocket with three identical units attached to the first stage.
 It can place a 4 tons spacecraft in geostationary orbit, if it is launched from Alcântara.

 The Brazilian government was planning to allocate $1 billion dollars for the project over six years.
 It has already set aside $650 million for the construction of five launch pads able to handle up to 12 launches per year.
 The program was scheduled to be completed by 2022.
-However, it was cancelled by Brazilian President Dilma Rouseff.
+However, it was cancelled by Brazilian President Dilma Rousseff.
 Instead, Brazil will focus on a series of smaller launch vehicles that appear to rely more on home-grown technology.

 14-X

 Brazil is also investing in the domain of the hypersonic technology.
 The 14-X, a hypersonic glide vehicle (HGV) under development with the Brazilian Air Force, was conceived in 2007 and launched on 14 February 2022, by a VSB-30 rocket, reaching to 100,000 feet of altitude and a maximum speed of Mach 10.